fabjan/calver/README.md

 To stay somewhat readable and still be ordered properly and agree with SemVer syntax, the `MINOR` version is calculated by adding the day with 100 * the
 month: January 1 is `101`, January 11 is `111`, November 1 is `1101`, etc.

+### Based on current time

+With the `--timestamp` option, the string `MAJOR.MINOR.PATCH` is printed,

+* `MAJOR` is the current year
+* `MINOR` is the current month and day
+* `PATCH` is the current hour and minute

+To stay somewhat readable and still be ordered properly and agree with SemVer syntax, the `MINOR` version is calculated by adding the day with 100 * the
+month: January 1 is `101`, January 11 is `111`, November 1 is `1101`, etc.
+and the `PATCH` version is calculated similarly using hours and minutes.

 ## Example